samyayoub/Flixter/README.md

 # Built With
 Ruby on Rails

 HTML

 CSS

 JavaScript - Query

 Ajax

-# Creator
-Samy Ayoub